MayasaAlharbi/Project_for_publiching/README.md

 table, view, schema, or database
 Executes implicitly whenever a particular event takes place Can be either of the following:

-Application trigger:Fires whenever an event occurs with a particular application Database trigger: Fires whenever a data event (such as DML) or system event (such as logon or shutdown) occurs on a schema or database
+    -Application trigger:Fires whenever an event occurs with a particular application -Database trigger: Fires whenever a data event (such as DML) or system event (such as logon or shutdown) occurs on a schema or database

 There are two main types of triggers in SQL Server: